ffbinaries/ffbinaries-node/readme.md

 * `downloadFiles(platform, output, callback)` downloads and extracts the requested binaries.

+   * The `output` parameter is an object that can contain following optional parameters=
+      * `destination`: holds the path where ffbinaries will write the downloaded binaries to.
+If not provided it will default to `.`.
+      * `components`: an array of string values that describes which [components](#included-components) to download.
+If not provided it will default to all components available for the platform.
+      * `version`: the version of the ffmpeg binaries/components
+      * `quiet`: logs no output

 * `getVersionData(version, callback)` fetches the full data set without downloading any binaries.

 * `listVersions(callback)` returns the list of available versions from the API